akshat-shethia/autolysis-project/media/README.md

 As we sifted through the data, several fascinating insights emerged.
 Firstly, the most frequently reviewed type of content was movies, with a staggering 2,211 entries, suggesting a robust engagement with cinematic experiences.
 Interestingly, the title "Kanda Naal Mudhal" stood out, garnering nine reviews, hinting at its popularity among viewers.

 Our analysis of viewer sentiment revealed that the average overall rating hovered around 3.05, with quality ratings averaging slightly higher at 3.21.
 This suggests that while audiences generally enjoyed the content, there was room for improvement.
-Moreover, the repeatability scores, which averaged 1.49, indicated that viewers were less likely to revisit the same content—a telling sign of how impactful, yet perhaps fleeting, these narratives were.
+Moreover, the repeatability scores, which averaged 1.49, indicated that viewers were less likely to revisit the same contentï¿½a telling sign of how impactful, yet perhaps fleeting, these narratives were.

 One particularly eye-catching finding was the dominance of English as the primary language of review, making up over 49% of responses.
 This linguistic trend could point to broader cultural influences in the entertainment industry.